-Given a polygon P representing the area's boundary, we find the inset polygon P'such that if a label is centred at any point in P, the label will lie entirely inside P. (If no such P'exists, then it is impossible to place a label inside P that does not overlap the boundary of P. In this case, the area is labelled as if it were a point feature.)
-We then generate n (typically 200) quasi-random points evenly distributed throughout P'using a Sobol' quasi-random sequence (Press et al. 1992).
-Candidate positions are generated centred at these 200 points.
+Given a polygon P representing the area's boundary, we find the inset polygon P' such that if a label is centred at any point in P', the label will lie entirely inside P. (If no such P' exists, then it is impossible to place a label inside P that does not overlap the boundary of P. In this case, the area is labelled as if it were a point feature.)
+We then generate n (typically 200) quasi-random points evenly distributed throughout P' using a Sobol' [should there be a prime or apostrophe following "Sobol" as appears in the original?
+If so, which-prime or apostrophe?] quasi-random sequence (Press et al. 1992).1 Candidate positions are generated centred at these 200 points.
 These positions are scored and all but the best-scoring k positions (again, we use k=32) are eliminated.